 Further north, Colchis with its capital, the sleepy Kutaisi: the golden veal and the Argonauts perhaps a mythological reminiscence of the stolen craft of goldsmiths – whom Greeks lured into their land via the auspices of the original witch, Medea.

 And then Chiatura (above), the rusty Soviet town with its unwieldy deposits of manganese – layers after layers of former Soviet architecture moulding into mines, mines moulding into buildings, testament to a prosperity that never was.

-Finally, Tbilisi again – and the former Russian Orthodox Seminary.
+Finally, back to Tbilisi – a visit to the former Russian Orthodox Seminary.
 Nicholas II feared universities as places of social unrest: hence Caucasus had none.
 The Seminar was one of the finest academic institutions in the Caucasus at that time.
 Lessons were in Russian, discipline severe if a bit stiff.